-In addition to the tragic loss of life, COPD and asthma pose significant costs to society, including:

-- Healthcare costs, especially hospitalization and medicines, often born by patients. - Educational costs, including lost school days, especially for children with asthma. - Economic costs, including lost work days, productivity, and wages.

-These costs will continue to rise with population growth and longer lifespans.
+n addition to the tragic loss of life, COPD and asthma pose significant costs to society, including: COPD an Healthcare costs, especially hospitalization and medicines, often born by patients.
+Educational costs, including lost school days, especially for 200 children with asthma.
+Economic costs, including lost work days, productivity, and wages.
+150 These costs will continue to rise with population growth and longer ifespans.
+100 COPD and asthma Disability-adjusted Life Years (DALYs) - a 50 nd asthma burden forecast to rise

-• COPD and asthma Disability-adjusted Life Years (DALYs) - a measure of years of life lost to premature death and years of life lost to disability - are forecast to rise by 46% in the next 25 years.

-COPD and asthma burden forecast to rise
+- COPD and astrina Disability-adjusted Life Years (DALYS) a measure of years of life lost to premature death and years of life lost to disability - are forecast to rise by 46% in the next 25 years. - Cumulative economic costs for COPD alone will approach US\$40 trillion by 2050 (US\$24 trillion in medical expenses and US\$15 trillion due to work disruptions).